-There was minimal gas production in 2023 because the gas fields were closed as a result of the price and payment dispute with customer QazaqGaz.
-Oil production ceased on October 16, 2023 at the end of the exploration contract period.
-Costs continued to be incurred during these idle periods such as staff costs and mandatory costs, albeit costs were at a lower level than when production was ongoing.
+There was no gas production in 2023 and for most of 2024, because the gas fields were closed as a result of the price and payment dispute with customer QazaqGaz.
+Oil production restarted in April 2024 following receipt of the required permits.
+Costs continued to be incurred during the idle periods such as staff costs and mandatory costs, albeit costs were at a lower level.